deamont66/cypress-trial/README.md

 - It should be possible to delete a task ("x" button right of the task title).

 ### Task list and advanced task management
-As a user, I'm expecting more advanced ways to manage my tasks.
+As a user, I'm expecting more advanced ways to manage my tasks to boost my efficiency when working with my todo list.
-I need a way to edit a task title after it's already been added.
-I need to be able to mark all tasks as done at once.
-I need to be able to remove all done tasks at once.
-I need to be able to filter tasks using done state (list all, only active and only completed).

 #### Acceptance criteria:
 - Each task title should be editable (after double click).